juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Earnings winner
 	* Contract winner (if there's deposit from another company, that's bullish)
  - [ ] Clean chart
-	 * Little
+	 * Little overhead resistance
-	 * Estimate EOD volume to see if it's greater to previous resistance's volume
+	 * Estimate EOD volume to see if it's greater to previous resistance's volumes
-	 * don't hold through individual resistance of >10M
+	 * Don't hold through individual resistance of >10M
- - [ ] First green day
 * Works around 60-65%, not as good as premarket
 * To stay at a position overnight, judge it's action based on how strong it's closing
 * Sizing